akmamun/create-a-host/README.md

 ```

-# 3. Copy paste this codes and save.
+# 3. Copy paste this codes and save
 - To open file type terminal

 ```php